inkarkat/vim-PatternBranchComplete/README.md

     You can then search forward and backward via CTRL-N / CTRL-P, as usual.

+    CTRL-X \ |              Split the current search pattern (quote/) into toplevel branches (/foo\|bar/ -> foo, bar), remove regular expression artifacts like position atoms
+                            (/ordinary-atom) and |/multi|s, and unescape special
-    CTRL-X \ |              Split the current search pattern (quote/) into toplevel branches (/foo\|bar/ -> foo, bar) and find branches whole contents match the keyword before the cursor.
-First, a match at the beginning is tried; if that returns no results, it may match anywhere.
+                            characters.
+In those branches that now (depending on the pattern complexity) resemble mostly normal text, find branches whose contents match the keyword before the cursor.
+First, a match at the beginning is tried;
+                            if that returns no results, it may match anywhere.

 INSTALLATION
 ------------------------------------------------------------------------------